theupdateframework/taps/candidate-snapshot-merkle-tap.md

 ## Rollback attack

+A rollback attack provides a client with an old, previously valid view of the repository.
+Using this attack, an attacker could convince a client to install a version from before a security patch was released.

+TUF currently protects against rollback attacks by checking the current time signed by timestamp and ensuring that no version information provided by snapshot has decreased since the last update.
+With both of these protections, the client is secure against a rollback attack to any version released before the previous update cycle, even if the timestamp and snapshot keys are compromised.

-In the event that the timestamp key is compromised, an attacker may provide an invalid Merkle tree that contains a previous version of a target.
-This attack is prevented by both the client’s verification and by auditors.
-When the client verifies previous versions of the snapshot Merkle metadata for a target, they ensure that the version number of that target has not decreased.
-However, if the attacker controls the timestamp key(s) and the repository, the previous snapshot Merkle metadata downloaded by the client may also be invalid.
-To protect against this case, third party auditors store the previous version of all metadata, and will detect when the version number decreases in a new Merkle tree.
+Using snapshot Merkle trees, rollback attacks are prevented by both the client verification and by third party auditors.
+If no keys are compromised, the timestamp keys protect against a rollback attack by ensuring a valid snapshot Merkle tree.
+If the timestamp key is compromised, the client verification of previous Merkle trees provides rollback protection for the individual targets metadata files that are verified.
+However, if the attacker controls the repository and timestamp keys, they may provide malicious previous Merkle trees.
+For full rollback protection, clients rely on third party auditors.
+Third party auditors store the previous version of all metadata, and will detect when the version number decreases in a new Merkle tree.
 As long as the client checks for an auditor’s verification, the client will not install the rolled-back version of the target.